Ruslan Tsalikov: Biography

-Putin years

 From 2000 to 2005, he worked for Ministry of Emergency Situations.
 He was promoted to the State Secretary by Vladimir Putin, a position which he held from 2005 to 2007.

 In 2010, he became a head of Ministry of Emergency Situations and then was invited as a guest on Special Correspondent on Russia-1.

 From May to November 2012, he was the Vice Governor of the Moscow Region.
 He was made Acting Governor of Moscow Region on 6 November 2012 and served until 8 November 2012, when he was replaced by current Governor Andrei Vorobyov.

 In November 2012 under Presidential Decree in the Serdyukov-Shoigu shakeup, he was promoted to Deputy Minister of Defence of the Russian Federation.
 He was scheduled to become Acting Governor of Moscow Region.

 In January 2017 Tsalikov visited Armenia where he described it as Russia’s key regional ally.

 In August 2022 Tsalikov was rumoured by Alexei Navalny to have distributed no less than $80 million to his children and other close relatives.

 In June 2024 Tsalikov was dismissed by Putin along with three others from the Ministry of Defence (Nikolai Pankov, Tatiana Shevtsova and Pavel Popovin) in a shakeup marred by rumours of corruption.
 Another report had mention of his "sudden resignation" in the immediate aftermath of the May 2024 Shoigu-Belousov ministerial transition.
 He was linked along with Shoigu to Timur Ivanov, an underling who provided the accounting firepower that the two senior men lacked, and who was arrested just prior to the May 2024 shakeup.

+In March 2026, Tsalikov was arrested on charges of corruption.